grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Bottom
 .. note::
-    The value must be one of the following options ['Horizontal', 'Bottom', 'Top']
+    The value must be one of the following options: Horizontal, Bottom, Top

 Geom.{geom_name}.Perm.LowCutoff